xlladdins/xll/docs/Excel4MacrosE-G.md

 | 1 or omitted | The next occurrence of text     |
 | 2            | The previous occurrence of text |

-Match\_case    is a logical value corresponding to the Match Case check box in the Find dialog box.
+Match\_case&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Match Case check box in the Find dialog box.
 If match\_case is TRUE, Microsoft Excel matches characters exactly, including uppercase and lowercase; if FALSE or omitted, matching is not case-sensitive.

 **Remarks**